 To minimize the need to clean your telescope, replace all lens covers once you have finished using it.
 Since the cells are NOT sealed, the covers should be placed over the openings when not in use.
 This will prevent contaminants from entering the optical tube.

 Internal adjustments and cleaning should be done only by the Celestron repair department.
-If your telescope is in need of internal cleaning, please call the factory for information.
+If your telescope is in need of internal cleaning, please call the factory for a return authorization number and price quote.

 Collimation of Refractors